thorimur/queueboard-core/docs/Workflow ordering and design.md

 I *could* run this again after re-downloading: there's no immediate need, though.
 (Before the next data re-downloading, the check is run again.
 One suffices.)

 - update aggregate data files is run *thrice*
-The first time after `gather_stats.sh`, so the next steps have up-to-date aggregate files (they need it).
+The first time after `scripts/gather_stats.sh`, so the next steps have up-to-date aggregate files (they need it).
 I *could* run this again right after checking the data integrity step.
 (The step updates the *.txt files, but also removes broken data files --- hence the aggregate data should be updated again.)
 However, it suffices to run it once in the end, as the re-downloading step doesn't use the aggregate file.
 A final run is performed after re-downloading all data.
 In the end, all aggregate files are up to date.
 In particular, the webpage workflow has updated information available.